WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - **updates of CFN might take longer if you update a template with nested stacks**.

+  - even if you updated a single AWS Lambda function in a single nested stacks, **CFN will perform a full deployment for every stack**.

 - there are also implications of rolling back.
 If a nested stack fails, all stacks (parent and all nested) roll back.

 #### Stack Roles